GeorgePimpleton/cpp_misc_files/README.md

 5. Console Clear Toolkit - Win32 API library to clear the contents of a console mode window.

+### Other stuff

 There is a freeware custom icon file, Console.ico, you can add to your Win32 apps.

+### Notes

+There may be links to websites or internet sources in these pages.
+Links can go stale.
+A search engine is your friend.

 If you find the files and examples useful let me know, if you find better ways to craft the code really let me know!